CIDRAM/CIDRAM/_docs/readme.de.md

 #### <a name="CDN_CACHING_PROBLEMS"></a>Werden Probleme auftreten, wenn ich CIDRAM gleichzeitig mit CDNs oder Caching-Diensten verwende?

 Möglicherweise.
 Dies hängt von der Art des Dienstes ab und davon, wie Sie es verwenden.
 Im Algemeinen, wenn Sie nur statische Assets im Cache speichern (Bilder, CSS, u.s.w.; alles, was sich im Laufe der Zeit nicht ändert), sollten keine Probleme auftreten.
 Es kann jedoch Probleme geben, wenn Sie Daten zwischenspeichern, die andernfalls, wenn angefordert, typischerweise dynamisch generiert würde, oder wenn Sie die Ergebnisse von POST-Anfragen zwischenspeichern (dies würde Ihre Website und ihre Umgebung im Wesentlichen statisch machen, und es ist unwahrscheinlich, dass CIDRAM in einer obligatorisch statischen Umgebung einen nennenswerten Nutzen bringt).
 Es kann auch spezifische Konfigurationsanforderungen für CIDRAM geben, abhängig davon, welchen CDN oder Caching-Service Sie verwenden (Sie müssen sicherstellen, dass CIDRAM für den bestimmten CDN oder Caching-Dienst, den Sie verwenden, korrekt konfiguriert ist).
 Wenn CIDRAM nicht richtig konfiguriert wird, kann dies zu erheblich problematischen Falsch-Positive und verpassten Erkennungen verursachen.

+#### <a name="DDOS_ATTACKS"></a>Wird CIDRAM meine Website vor DDoS-Angriffen schützen?

+Kurze Antwort: Nein.

+Etwas längere Antwort: CIDRAM will help reduce the impact that unwanted traffic can have on your website (thus reducing your website's bandwidth costs), will help reduce the impact that unwanted traffic can have on your hardware (e.g., your server's ability to process and serve requests), and can help to reduce various other potential negative effects associated with unwanted traffic.
+However, there are two important things that must be remembered in order to understand this question.

+Firstly, CIDRAM is a PHP package, and therefore operates at the machine where PHP is installed.
+This means that CIDRAM can only see and block a request after the server has already received it.
+Secondly, effective DDoS mitigation should filter requests before they reach the server targeted by the DDoS attack.
+Ideally, DDoS attacks should be detected and mitigated by solutions capable of dropping or rerouting traffic associated with attacks, before it reaches the targeted server in the first place.

+This can be implemented using dedicated, on-premise hardware solutions, and/or cloud-based solutions such as dedicated DDoS mitigation services, routing a domain's DNS through DDoS-resistant networks, cloud-based filtering, or some combination thereof.
+In any case though, this subject is a little too complex to explain thoroughly with just a mere paragraph or two, so I would recommend doing further research if this is a subject you want to pursue.
+When the true nature of DDoS attacks is properly understood, this answer will make more sense.

 ---